reyhaneh-moayeri/Nuxt3ProgramAndTickets/README.md

 The pages are related to routes, for this project there is only one and default route which is showing all the events available and also a dynamic route for all other routes entered to show the not found page

 The data is fetched from data.json which is located in serve folder.

+### Updates

+- In the latest commits, the project has been updated with the following changes:

+- The index.vue page has been split into two components: Filter, which contains the location and category Filters.vue, and Events.vue, which contains the list of events.
+These files are located in the container folder, which contains reusable components inside.

+- A utils folder has been added that contains utility functions to avoid duplicated code.
+For example, generateOptions generates locationOptions and categoryOptions, and getUniqueValues can be used to get unique values in a list throughout the project.

+- Pinia and the persist module have been added to the project.
+The filters are persisted to prevent loss upon page refresh.
+Additionally, I have added a cart slice that handles the add-to-cart functionality and persists the cart data.
+This was not mentioned but I did it on my own initiative.

+- A font size variable has been added to the Sass variables to handle font sizes.

+- Layout padding and style improvements have been made.

+- NuxtLink has been used instead of vue-router to navigate to the home route.

+- I have added some comments to the project to describe what is happening.
+However, I personally believe that too many comments can make the project messy.

+Lastly, thank you for reviewing the project.